 Her artwork is included to the collections of the French Ministry of Culture, Benaki Museum of Islamic Art in Athens, Ministry of Culture in Egypt, HCH at Columbia University in USA, Macedonian Museum of Contemporary Art, Historical Archive of the National Bank of Greece, the Research Center Mohamed Ali, to the Musée Ernest Renan in France, Museum of Contemporary Art in Florina, also to Municipal Galleries, private Museums and Foundations, and to a variety of important private collections.

-She lives and works in Athens and teaches regular workshops on the Mediterranean Scripts at the Benaki Museum and Arabic calligraphy at the Egyptian Cultural Centre of Athens.
+She lives and works in Naxos and Athens and teaches regular workshops on the Mediterranean Scripts and at Michelangelo Foundation - Homo Faber.